divinecuration/divinecuration.github.io/_posts/2020-07-12-brandom-fate.md

 ---
 layout: post
-title: "Note IV"
-subtitle:  "Between Fate and Alienation (Brandom on Hegel)"
+title:  "Between Fate and Alienation"
 date: 2020-07-14 09:23:00
-categories: [thoughts, notes]
+categories: [thoughts, brandom, agency]
-excerpt_separator: <!--end_excerpt-->
 ---

 Writing in the introduction to his recent book on Hegel's Phenomenology of Spirit, Robert Brandom has this to say about the contrast between the modern and premodern experiences of normativity: